Michel Vlap: Twente

 Vlap again moved on loan in August 2021, returning to the Eredivisie with Twente.
-He made his competitive debut for the Tukkers on the first matchday of the 2021–22 season, replacing Dimitris Limnios in the 67th minute of a 2–1 away loss to Fortuna Sittard.
+He made his competitive debut for the Tukkers on the first matchday of the 2021–22 season, replacing Dimitrios Limnios in the 67th minute of a 2–1 away loss to Fortuna Sittard.
 He soon established himself as a starter for the club, and scored his first goal for Twente on 19 September in a 4–1 away victory against Vitesse.
 He played in all 34 league games that season, starting in 31 of them, as Twente secured a fourth-place finish and qualified for the third qualifying round of the UEFA Europa Conference League for the following season.

 On 4 July 2022, Anderlecht and Twente agreed on a permanent transfer and Vlap signed a three-year contract with an option for an additional year.
 He scored on his European debut, helping Twente to a 3–1 away win over Serbian club Čukarički on 4 August.